pantor/ruckig/README.md

 Vector new_acceleration;

-bool new_calculation; // Whether a new calculation was performed in the last cycle double calculation_duration; // Duration of the calculation in the last cycle [µs]
+bool new_calculation; // Whether a new calculation was performed in the last cycle bool was_calculation_interrupted; // Was the trajectory calculation interrupted? (only in Ruckig Pro) double calculation_duration; // Duration of the calculation in the last cycle [µs]

 Trajectory trajectory; // The current trajectory